chaviva16/CodeAlpha_Emotion_Recognition/README.md

 Weak emotions: Neutral & Happy show more confusion due to overlapping audio features

+##  Model Evaluation

+To evaluate the performance of the Speech Emotion Recognition model, we plotted a confusion matrix using the test dataset.

+## Observations

+The model performs very well on emotions like Angry, Disgust, Fearful, and Surprised, with high correct classifications.

+Some emotions show confusion due to acoustic similarity:

+Happy ↔ Neutral: Happy samples are often predicted as neutral.

+Calm ↔ Sad: Calm voices are sometimes misclassified as sad.

+This reflects a common challenge in speech emotion recognition, where subtle differences between emotions can confuse both machines and humans.

+Despite these challenges, the best CNN model achieves an overall test accuracy of ~74%.
+This shows that the model successfully learned meaningful emotional features from the audio data, but future improvements (e.g., more data, augmentation, advanced architectures) could increase performance further.

 ## Challenges & Limitations

 The dataset is somewhat small; some emotions such as Neutral and Happy tend to be more confused by the model.